-The Health Plan deems any business that offers a "reproductive or sexual health digital service" to a consumer for the purpose of allowing the individual to manage the individual's information, or for the diagnosis, treatment, or management of a medical condition of the individual, to be a health care provider subject to the requirements of the Confidentiality of Medical Information Act.
+AB 254 revises the definition of medical information to include reproductive or sexual health application information.
+If a health care Provider offers a reproductive or sexual health digital service to a consumer for a purpose of allowing that individual to manage their information or for the diagnosis, treatment, or management of a medical condition, then that health care Provider will be subject to the requirements of the Confidentiality of Medical Information Act.